incaudio/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: We are here to support
     text: >
-      wwe are only label which charges only 8% royalty share for distributing, marketingmarketing
+      wewe are only label which charges only 8% royalty share for distributing, marketing, and more.
     actions:
       - label: Get started
         altText: ''